 The Importance of Ongoing Sanitization in Our Society

-At Germinator Mobile Sanitizing, we've made it our mission to provide both residential and commercial consumers with a better, more effective way to sanitize.
-We are a mobile sanitizing solution that brings a two-step process straight to the consumer.
-If you are looking for a safe, natural way to rid any surface in your home or business of harmful germs, allergen or odors, the Germinator technology is the answer.
+At Germinator Mobile Sanitizing and Disinfecting, we've made it our mission to provide both residential and commercial consumers with a powerful way to sanitize and disinfect.
+We are a mobile sanitizing and disinfecting solution that brings a patent-pending process straight to the consumer.

 Mobile Sanitizing for Convenience and Peace of Mind